Contact me on darlieashes@gmail.com

 Elizabeth was born in 1859 in New South Wales, Australia, the daughter of Margaret and William (Irish).
 She married Cuthbert Brown in 1884 in Newcastle, New South Wales, Australia.
 They had three children during their marriage.
 She died in 1944 in Granville, New South Wales, Australia, at the age of 85.

 Left; Cuthbert, Elisabeth and family.
-(Lilian, Cuthbert, James (my grandfather), Elisabeth, Nellie and Nellie's baby at front).
+(Lilian, Cuthbert, James (my grandfather), Elisabeth, Nellie and the baby at front is Lilian's baby, Isabel May Watson (nee Davis).

 Above; Cuthbert's only evidence of birth was his vaccination certificate.